wernight/docker-qbittorrent/README.md

 ### Usage

+All mounts and ports are optional and qBittorrent will work even with only:

+    $ docker run wernight/qbittorrent

+... however that way some ports used to connect to peers are not exposed, accessing the web interface requires you to proxy port 8080, and all settings as well as downloads will be lost if the container is removed.

-Fix create some directories as user 520 (`qbittorrent`):
+So let's create some directories as user 520 (`qbittorrent`):

     $ mkdir config torrents downloads
     $ chown 520 config torrents downloads

-Run using this command:
+... and start using this command:

 	$ docker run -d \
 		-p 8080:8080 -p 6881:6881/tcp -p 6881:6881/udp \
-		-v /data/qbittorrent/config:/config \
+		-v $PWD/config:/config \
-		-v /data/qbittorrent/torrents:/torrents \
+		-v $PWD/torrents:/torrents \
-		-v /data/qbittorrent/downloads:/downloads \
+		-v $PWD/downloads:/downloads \
 		wernight/qbittorrent

-To have webUI running on [http://localhost:8080](http://localhost:8080) (username: `admin`, password: `adminadmin`) with config in the following locations mounted:
+... to have webUI running on [http://localhost:8080](http://localhost:8080) (username: `admin`, password: `adminadmin`) with config in the following locations mounted:

   * `/config`: qBittorrent configuration files
   * `/torrents`: Torrent files